Analysis: Bad NFL teams getting blown out is a common theme - NewsBreak

 They’ve been saying the same thing for decades in Detroit.
 The Lions haven’t won a playoff game since 1992.

-The dysfunctional Jaguars lost 20-0 at Tennessee following a report that rookie coach Urban Meyer and his staff aren’t getting along.
+The dysfunctional Jaguars at Tennessee following a report that rookie coach and his staff aren’t getting along.
 Jacksonville has just one winning season in the last 14 years yet has suffered more embarrassment under Meyer in only 13 games.

 “It hasn’t exactly materialized the way I expected it to have, the experience of winning games,” said Meyer, a three-time national champion at Florida and Ohio State who has learned it’s not easy to win in the NFL.